themesberg/flowbite-svelte/src/routes/modals/extra-large.md

 <h2 class="text-2xl w-full dark:text-white py-8">Setup</h2>

-<p class="dark:text-white py-4 text-lg">Import ExtraLargeModal and ModalButton components and set variables in the script tag.
+<p>Import ExtraLargeModal and ModalButton components and set variables in the script tag.
 To close a modal, use `closeModal` function in your event handler.</p>

 ```html